re-mote-sensing/re-mote/Documentation/Archive/Hardware/Assembly of Nodes and Solar Power Unit/End Node/End_Node Setup.md

   Since Arduino Nano has only one 5V pin on the board, the 5V terminal of Arduino Nano is extended both upwards and downwards to minimize complexity and good wire network on the board.

-  Before connecting any sensors to the 5V supply from the Arduino, please make sure that the sensors can operate at 5V input supply.
+  Before connecting any sensors to the 5V supply from the Arduino, make sure that the sensors can operate at 5V input supply.
 This can be easily confirmed from the datasheet of the product.

 - Similarly, extend the GNDs[*E11* & *G5*] of Arduino Nano (Nano offers 2 GND pins).